Rasp01/HungryHippo/README.md

 # HungryHippo
-Repository for Storing Code for Hungary Hippo Project.
+Repository for storing code for the  Hungary Hippo Project.
 An easy way to get recipes for good food without having to make any decisions